methylDragon/coding-notes/C++/02 C++ - Functions and File IO.md

 `int addNumbers(int firstNum, int secondNum = 0)`
 firstNum and secondNum are attributes.
 We set secondNum's default value if no value is given to be 0.

-int on the addNumbers function prototype is the RETURN datatype, in other words, the data type of the function's output.
+`int` on the `addNumbers` function is the RETURN value's datatype, in other words, the data type of the function's output.

 ```c++
 int addNumbers(int firstNum, int secondNum = 0) {